resbaz/spartan-hpc-docs/docs/index.md

 If your computing jobs take too long on your desktop computer, or are simply not possible due to a lack of speed and memory, a HPC system like Spartan can help.

-## Spartan Daily Weather Report (20180619)
+## Spartan Daily Weather Report (20180626)
-* Utilisation of /projects at 92%, and /home is at 75% - Disk currently recovering from outage event.
+* Utilisation of /projects at 93%, and /home is at 19% (new CephFS partition).
-* Spartan is not busy, but nodes are in drain.
-There are 75 jobs in the queue.
+* Spartan is busy, with close to 100% node allocation.
-* Many cloud nodes out (65), mainly due to qh2-uom migration.
+* Many cloud nodes out (111), mainly due to qh2-uom migration and outage.
-* GPGPU nodes are back for Spartan admins to do the final testing and benchmarking.
-Users will get access to them in around 1 week.

 ## Getting Help